Coronavirus (COVID-19) Updates

 - St. Johns County Parks, Open Green Spaces, and Trails — All parks that have been open will remain open during normal hours.
 (The link is a map to St. Johns County sites.)
 The County reminds everyone that they should maintain a social distance of at least 6 feet and not congregate in groups.

 - Florida State Parks in St. Johns County: Anastasia State Park, Faver-Dykes State Park, Fort Matanzas, and Fort Mose Historic State Park The beach at Anastasia State Park is open for day use.
 Faver-Dykes State Park is open for day use.
 Restroom facilities may be limited.
 Fort Mose is open for limited use.
 The museum is closed and restroom facilities may be limited.
 Fort Matanzas State Park is open for limited use, though the buildings are closed.
 The beach ramp is now available for vehicle access and access has been restored to the park beaches.

 - GTM Research Reserve, including Middle and South Beaches, Guana Trails, and Guana Dam, is open for recreation.
-All events have been cancelled.
+The visitor's center is still closed, but the Guided Exploration Hikes are back, with a limit on the number of participants.
 The restrooms are open, but the restroom at the Dam is undergoing renovation, and a Porta-Let is available.

 - Faver-Dykes State Park, 1000 Favor Dykes Road — Open for day use, 8:30 a.m. to sunset.
 Restroom facilities may be limited.
 All other park facilities are closed.

 - Fort Mose State Park, 15 Fort Mose Trail — Open for day use, daily, from 9:00 a.m. to 5:00 p.m.
 The museum is open, but the restroom availability may be limited.
 Masks are required when visitors are inside.